 Introduction to Boxplot in Matlab

-Boxplot function is used to represent data in a graphical way with respect to the box.
+The boxplot function is used to represent data graphically concerning the box.
 It creates a graph of the Boxplot.
-Depending upon the database and input number of box representation is variable.
-If there is only one row or column of data available in the input Boxplot function will give only one box.
-And if data is available in the form of a matrix or in a number of rows as well as columns then the boxplot function will give a number of boxes with respect to the number of columns.
-In Boxplot always we can see one mark in the middle, that mark represents the median of all input data.
-The bottom side of the box shows a twenty-five percent database proportion a topside or edge shows seventy-five percent database proportion.
+Depending upon the database and input number of box representations is variable.
+If only one row or column of data is available in the input Boxplot function will give only one box.
+And if data is available in the form of a matrix or a number of rows as well as columns, then the boxplot function will give a number of boxes concerning the number of columns.
+In Boxplot always, we can see one mark in the middle, representing the median of all input data.
+The bottom side of the box shows a twenty-five percent database proportion the topside or edge shows a seventy-five percent database proportion.

 Syntax: